Zaytoun Family

 Description

-All of Ellis and Isabel’s children assisted in the family businesses throughout their childhood and adolescence, and when they reached adulthood they carried on the family business ventures in various ways.
-Joseph studied economics at the University of North Carolina-Chapel Hill.
-He enlisted in the United States Marine Corps in 1942, and began his service after his graduation in 1943.
-Joseph, who had worked for the UNC-CH student newspaper, the Daily Tarheel, helped his mother and sisters run the Zaytoun News Agency.
-Later he served as president of the family insurance company.
-From there, he co-founded the Capital National Bank in 1973, which was merged with BB&T to become one of the largest banks in the Carolinas.
+Joseph Zaytoun studied Economics at the University of North Carolina-Chapel Hill.
+He enlisted in the United States Marine Corps in 1942, and began his service after his college graduation in 1943.
+Joseph, who had worked for the UNC student newspaper, the Daily Tarheel, helped his mother and sisters run the Zaytoun News Agency.
+He later served as president of the family insurance company.
+He co-founded the Capital National Bank in 1973, which merged with BB&T to become one of the largest banks in the Carolinas.

-The youngest son, Henry Zaytoun, also became a successful businessman.
-Henry studied at University of North Carolina-Chapel Hill, and continued at the University of Maryland School of Dentistry.
-After a stint serving in the United States Navy, Zaytoun began practicing dentistry in Rocky Mount.
-In 1958, he pursued a Master of Science in Orthodontics from the UNC-Chapel Hill School of Dentistry; soon after, he and his family moved to Raleigh, where he established Zaytoun Orthodontics in 1959.
-Zaytoun Orthodontics was very much a family business: Henry’s wife Martha served as business manager, a job she was succeeded in by two of her daughters; two more children, Mary Paula Zaytoun Steele and Henry Zaytoun, Jr., followed their father into orthodontics.
+Ellis and Isabel's youngest son, Henry Zaytoun, also became a successful businessman.
+Henry studied at University of North Carolina-Chapel Hill and at the University of Maryland School of Dentistry.
+After serving in the United States Navy, Zaytoun began practicing dentistry in Rocky Mount.
+In 1958, he pursued a Master of Science in Orthodontics from the UNC-Chapel Hill School of Dentistry; in 1959, he and his family moved to Raleigh, where he established Zaytoun Orthodontics with his wife Martha.

 Source